akusrepus/case-study-on-R/README.md

 ## Insights

 - **Daily "Steps" Reminders**: The distribution of total steps suggests that a significant portion of users are not walking enough throughout the day.
 This may indicate sedentary lifestyles, which can impact overall health.
-- Bellabeat should introduce daily step reminders via app notifications, smart wearable vibrations, or personalized goal-setting features to encourage users to stay active.

 - **Sleep Tracking & Improvement**: The sleep duration data reveals variability in sleep patterns, with some users either sleeping too little or having inefficient sleep.

+- **Bellabeat should**:
+✓ Introduce daily step reminders via app notifications, smart wearable vibrations, or personalized goal-setting features to encourage users to stay active.
-- Bellabeat should enhance its sleep tracking technology, potentially integrating sleep efficiency scores or bedtime reminders to help users optimize their rest.
+✓ Enhance its sleep tracking technology, potentially integrating sleep efficiency scores or bedtime reminders to help users optimize their rest.